shubham1chawla/the-strategists-remastered/README.md

 ## Setup

-For development, please refer to README in the individual projects inside the *web* and *server* directories.
-If you just want to run the application using Docker, use the following *docker-compose* command.
+If you just want to run the application on your local machine using Docker, use the `docker-compose up` command.
+Please make sure all the configurations are set before running this command.
+Refer to individual projects' README to read more.

-    docker-compose up

 ## Blogs